Last updated on June 1st, 2021

 It does not include a group of persons that forms randomly for the immediate commission of a single offence.

-As such, to constitute organized criminality, the organization needs to have three or more persons.
+As such, under this approach, to constitute organized criminality, the organization needs to have three or more persons.
 As well, the Federal Court in Saif held that organized criminality requires the existence of common organizational characteristics such as “identity, leadership, a loose hierarchy and a basic organizational structure.”
 As well, the Court stated that:

 Third parties who individually transact with a criminal organization cannot reasonably be seen to be “members” nor can they be considered to be “engaged in activity that is part of a pattern of criminal activity planned and organized by a number of persons acting in concert in furtherance of the commission of an indictable offence”.
 By way of analogy, no one would consider a purchaser of narcotics, without further involvement, to be either a member of, or acting in concert with, a criminal organization established to sell the narcotics, even though both are engaged in common in a criminal transaction.